 What precautions to apply when taking TCM while breastfeeding?

-It's always better to err on the side of caution when taking medicine, especially if you breastfeed.
+It's for Chinese Medicine that's designed for non-breastfeeding related issues that you should consider taking a few precautions.
+For those it's always better to look at the side of caution, especially if you breastfeed.
 If you're about to take a new Chinese Medicine consider following this procedure:

 - Make sure that you're buying Chinese Medicine from a reputable source and that the medicine is prepared specifically for breastfeeding women.